Declutter the Easy Way

 4. Set some boundaries.

 Now's the time to remove all of the duplicates and the "just in case" items.
-Figure out how many kitchen utensils, water bottles, baking tins, pots and pans, and place settings you really need and get rid of the rest.
+Figure out how many cooking spoons, water bottles, baking tins, pots and pans, and place settings you really need and get rid of the rest.
 If you've been collecting place mats, tablecloths, napkin rings, candle holders or anything else for years, keep what you use and give the rest away.
 Set some limits on what you keep, such as two sets of sheets per bed or two mugs for every coffee/tea/hot chocolate drinker in your household.
-When you are struggling, read this.
+When you're struggling, read this.

 5. Enjoy the results.